 When I examine my own actions, I am not always sure why I have done what I’ve done.
 However, I stand a better chance of figuring that out than anyone else.
 So, I attempt to do that.

 The pieces on this blog are typically just such exercises.
 Working through single thoughts or feelings at a time, usually my own, but occasionally as described by to me by other people.
-I use poetry as my vehicle, usually short forms.
+I use poetry as my primary vehicle, usually short forms.
+However, I am liable to write an essay or other bit of prose from time-to-time.

 I am not certain about many things, but I seek whatever understanding I can find – one person at a time.